City Squash

 During high school, Asher-Ezra Scholars receive financial assistance, academic counseling, and mentoring.
 Lizzie and Daniel have continuously set the bar for excellence in their own lives and inspire the students to do so as well.
 Asher-Ezra Scholars are expected to be exemplary student-athletes who strive to be their best not only in the classroom and on the court, but also in their respective school communities at large.
 The group meets formally twice a year for dinners, and a strong community has been formed.

-Victoria Haghighi (Brooks School ’19, Bates College ’23) says, “Asher-Ezra has done so much for my academic career.
+Victoria Haghigi (Brooks School ’19, Bates College ’23) says, “Asher-Ezra has done so much for my academic career.
 Although I graduated from high school in 2019, Lizzie and Daniel still reach out and offer to help in whatever ways they can.
-Most recently, they have helped me submit my graduate school applications.
+Most recently, they have helped me with my graduate school applications.
 I am always invited to dinners with the current scholars.
-They are truly amazing people, and I am so lucky to have been a part of their program.
-They continue to inspire me and I am grateful for their guidance since joining their program.”
+They are truly amazing people, and I am so lucky to have been a part of their program.”

 The long-time dedication of Lizzie and Daniel is an incredible example of a way in which supporters can make a meaningful and long term impact within the CitySquash community.
 Financial stress is one of the leading reasons students drop out of high school and college, and research continues to show that strong adult support for students leads to positive academic outcomes.
 CitySquash is grateful for the generosity, thoughtfulness, and dedication of Lizzie and Daniel and the Asher-Ezra Scholarship Fund.
 The cohort of scholars has had incredible success academically, athletically, and professionally, no doubt in part because of this program.
 We look forward to many generations of Asher-Ezra scholars to come.